Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Introduction

-Specifically, when the tension is sub-leading, this exponent of the transition rate resembles the Hawking-Moss instanton action \cite{Hawking:1981fz}.
-This regime must involve the cosmological constant values below the cutoff; otherwise it is excluded from the effective theory description.
-When this holds, in this regime the cosmological constant will rapidly discharge to the smallest values achievable.
-This dynamics produces a distribution of cosmological constant values which is not uniform but is skewed toward the smallest possible values.
-Therefore, this stage is crucial for populating the de Sitter landscape in ways which favor the smallest values of the terminal cosmological constant.
-Conversely, in the approaches which resort to anthropic arguments this stage should be altered, or even excised out of the effective theory, for example by pushing it above the cutoff.
+Even more accurately, the rapid decay during this stage is moderated by a small bounce action, which eventually gradually increases toward $S_{\tt bounce} \simeq + \frac{24\pi^2 \mpl^4}{\Lambda_{out}}$ as the initial cosmological constant decreases.
+The resulting decay rate disfavors the largest possible values of the cosmological constant, and favors the smallest ones, as the terminal outcome, because the more curved backgrounds are more unstable.
+To be relevant, this regime must involve the cosmological constant values below the cutoff; otherwise it is excluded from the effective theory description.
+When this holds, the cosmological constant will discharge to the smallest values achievable, for as long as the rate remains nonzero.
+Due to the increase of the bounce action with the decrease of $\Lambda$, the resulting distribution of cosmological constant values is skewed toward the smallest possible values, that can be reached given a set of membrane charges.
+This stage is important for populating the de Sitter landscape in ways which reach the smallest values of the terminal cosmological constant.